QFCatMSU/RMarkdown-Workshop-Material/README.md

 # RMarkdown Workshop Material

+The material here is designed to be run as an RStudio Project

 This contains all of the documents, scripts, and data used in the RMarkdown workshop including:
 - Powerpoint presentation (docs folder)
 - 4 tasks and answers to the tasks (docs folder)